xotosphere/xotosphere/README.md

-<h2 align="center">Hi 👋, Welcome to the Xotosphere organization.
-Feel free to explore our planets 🌎</h2>
+<h2 align="center">Hi 👋, Welcome to the Xotosphere organization</h2>

 <div align="center">
-an organization based on the same structure of the humble volume we live in :
+Feel free to explore our planets 🌎 an organization based on the same structure of the humble volume we live in :

   - [humble volume](https://en.wikipedia.org/wiki/Hubble_volume#:~:text=The%20Hubble%20volume%20is%20approximately,about%201079%20cubic%20meters)